pankajsahcse/pankajsahcse/README.md

 - 👋 Hi, I’m @pankajsahcse
-- 👀 I’m interested in ...Computer
+- 👀 I’m interested in ...computer Science
 - 🌱 I’m currently learning ...computer languages
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...